DotCom Therapy raises $13M to provide therapy for kids, in and out of school – TechCrunch

 Before the pandemic, Robinson says the greatest barrier to success would have been hooking school districts and families on teletherapy.
 The pandemic has changed that outlook significantly.

-In response to COVID-19, restrictions on reimbursement for telehealth services, as well as geographic requirements for telehealth services were loosened.
+In response to COVID-19, restrictions on reimbursement for telehealth services, as well as geographic requirements for telehealth services, were loosened.
 Use of telehealth services peaked in April 2020, but has since stabilized at about 38 times pre-pandemic usage, according to a July 2021 McKinsey report.

 With a move outside of school-based partners, DotCom Therapy will be entering into the wider sphere of mental health and telehealth, where there’s a significant amount of competition.
 Those range from unicorns like TalkSpace to other startups.

-At least in Robinson’s view, a specific focus on kids’ telehealth, and the specific disciplines of occupational and speech therapy will help to set DotCom apart in an increasingly crowded space.
+In Robinson’s view, a specific focus on kids’ telehealth, and the specific disciplines of occupational and speech therapy, will help set DotCom apart in an increasingly crowded space.

 “The majority of our competitors, I like to think, are the Teladocs, or the Gingers.
 But for them, the main focus has been on the adult population,” she says.